A new approach to solving multi-order fractional equations using BEM and Chebyshev matrix: Conclusion

 \section{Conclusion}

-Here, we have proposed a hybrid algorithm to solve three different types of the two-dimensional multi-order linear/nonlinear time-fractional partial differential equations.
-Its general form is given in equations (\ref{eq1}-\ref{eq3}).
-The hybrid algorithm consists of the boundary element combined with spectral Chebyshev operational matrix method.
+Here, we have proposed a hybrid algorithm to solve two-dimensional multi-order time-fractional partial differential equations.
+Their general form is given in equations (\ref{eq1}-\ref{eq3}).
+The method consists of the boundary element method combined with spectral Chebyshev operational matrix.
 The BEM is used to transfer the corresponding time fractional PDE into a system of ODEs while COM is used to solve the system efficiently.
-This method is applied to the two-dimensional fractional heat-like, wave-like and diffusion-wave equations, which shows that the errors of the approximate solution decay exponentially, for small degree of freedom ($K=12$) in Chebyshev approximation.
-When the exact solution exists, comparision is made with $\left\| {{{\mathbf{U}}_{ex}} - {{\mathbf{u}}_{app}}} \right\|$, and the convergent order is calculated using Lemma 1.
-When the exact solution is not in hand, i.e. the order of convergent is not known, an estimate is found from three approximate solutions at the same grid-point, and the convergent order is made by Lemma 2.
-It is shown that, first, for multi-order two-dimesional time fractional PDE (\ref{eq1}-\ref{eq3}), the current method calculate ${\mathbf{U}}$ for problems in Examples 1, 2, 3, 4 and 5, with the convergent order ($P_\zeta$-order) between 2.5 and 4.5 for the moderate values of $N$ and $M$.
-Second, for multi-term fractional ODE \eqref{eq14} with initial condition \eqref{eq16} the current method works well to calculate solution ${\mathbf{b}}$ with the convergent order ($P_\tau$-order) between 1.9 and 3.9 when $\tau$ is less than $1/40$ or $K > 40$ (see Table 6 and 7 in Example 3).
-Then, by applying the assemptions in Lemma 1 and 2, the numerical results show the efficiency and convergence rate for the proposed hybrid method.
-Given the vast range of architectures, spectral methods, boundary element methods, fractional calculus, and meshing that could be used with in this type of hybrid-technique framework, it seems likely the true potential of the approach has yet to be reached.
+This method is applied to the two-dimensional fractional heat-like, wave-like and diffusion-wave equations, which shows that the errors of the approximate solution decay exponentially.
+When the exact solution exists, comparison is made with $\left\| {{{\mathbf{U}}_{ex}} - {{\mathbf{u}}_{app}}} \right\|$, and the convergence rate is calculated using Lemma~\ref{lemma1}.
+When the exact solution is not in hand, the order of convergence is estimated by three approximate solutions with various degrees of Chebyshev polynomials in a same grid-point based on Lemma~\ref{lemma2}.
+By applying the assumptions of the Lemmas, the numerical results show the efficiency and convergence rate for the proposed hybrid method.
+Notwithstanding, it is not easy to emphasize a unique conclusion for the accuracy of the method on the ground that given the vast range of architectures, spectral methods, boundary element methods, fractional calculus, and meshing used with in such a hybrid-technique framework.
+In general, for multi-order two-dimensional time fractional PDE (\ref{eq1}-\ref{eq3}), the current method calculate ${\mathbf{U}}$ for the test examples, with this range of convergence rate: $2<P_r$-order$<4.5$ for the moderate values of $N$ and $M$.
+And for multi-term fractional ODE \eqref{eq14} with initial condition \eqref{eq16} the current method works well to calculate solution ${\mathbf{b}}$ with a range of the convergence rate around $1<P_\tau$-order$<5.5$.
+Moreover, The condition number of matrix $\pmb{A}$ from linear system~\eqref{matrixform} behaves like $Cond\pmb{A}\simeq{r^{-2}(K+1)^{2}}$ for the problems with $\left\lceil \alpha \right\rceil =1$, and $Cond\pmb{A}\simeq{r^{-2}(K+1)^{3}}$ for the problems with $\left\lceil \alpha \right\rceil =2$.
+For the future direction, the authors believe that establishing new methods to examine long-term effects of memory in complex systems modeled by fractional calculus is highly required as fractional calculus is a proper mathematical tool for describing memory~\cite{megh}, while the proposed COM technique is not an appropriate scheme for long-term problems.
+It is instead efficient for problems with multi-term orders.